d-bl/MAE-gf/docs/paris.md

 ## Introduction

 ![photo mt-0434][ph-0434]
 The photo shows the example on the bottom of this page, but slighty adapted to get the colours right.
 The "middle" stitch is a pin chain (_Stretched Paris ground_).
-TESTJES
 <p style="clear: both"></p>

 [ph-0434]: ../images/paris/f-0434.png?align=right